jtaswin/abletechSolution/README.md

 ## Development server

+After git clone, you should run 'npm install'.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Well done : you can now creat a new account or sign in with test@test.test / test@test98

 ## Code scaffolding